How to Find Low-Cost or Free Spay and Neuter Clinics Near You

 You must schedule your appointment ahead of time even for the mobile spay/neuter clinic.

-The ASPCA has also teamed up with PetSmart Charities to create a registry of low-cost spay/neuter clinics across the United States, covering an area far more vast than the three cities where the ASPCA runs low-cost spay/neuter clinics.
+Best Friends Network — run by the nonprofit Best Friends Animal Society — brings together shelters and maintains a registry of low-cost spay/neuter clinics and assistance programs across the United States, covering an area far more vast than the three cities where the ASPCA runs low-cost spay/neuter clinics.

 North Shore Animal League America